Contract Instructor Opportunities Fall/Winter 2021 & 2022

 Carleton University, Department of Chemistry

-Candidates should hold at least an MSc in Chemistry, or related field, and demonstrate teaching competence in a relevant area, preferably at the university level.
+CHEM courses: Candidates should hold at least an MSc in Chemistry, or related field, and demonstrate teaching competence in a relevant area, preferably at the university level.
 Priority will be given to candidates holding a PhD.
-For FOOD 4001, preference given to an applicant with 5 plus years industry experience.

 Application Procedures and Deadlines:

-Applications should be emailed by the specific course deadline date (see above) to:
+Applications should be emailed by June 22 to:

 c/o Caitlyn McKenzie, Undergraduate Programs Administrator